University of Minnesota Administrative Policy

 Data Owner

 Individual with primary authority and accountability for specified information (e.g., a specific business function) or type of data (e.g., research).
-Where there is a designated University compliance officer, the compliance officer is the data owner.
+Where there is a designated University Compliance Officer, the Compliance Officer is the data owner.

 Data User

-Individual, who in the course of carrying out official University business or research, may collect, store, transfer or report data consistent with their function at the institution.
+An individual, who in the course of carrying out official University business or research, may collect, store, transfer or report data consistent with their function at the institution.

 Enterprise System or Application